Influenza (Flu) Vaccine

 Pregnant women who get the flu are at higher risk of hospitalization, and even death, than non-pregnant women.
-If a pregnant woman becomes severely ill from the flu, it can also be dangerous to her baby because it increases the chance for serious problems such as premature labor and delivery, and birth defects.
+If you are pregnant and become very sick from the flu, it can also be dangerous to your baby.
+Flu also may be harmful for a pregnant woman’s developing baby because it increases the chance for serious problems such as premature labor and delivery, and birth defects.

-If you are pregnant during flu season, the best way to protect both yourself and your baby is to get vaccinated against flu during pregnancy.
+If you are pregnant during flu season, the best way to protect both yourself and your baby is to get the flu shot.
+This CDC recommendation is also supported by the American College of Obstetricians and Gynecologists (ACOG) and the American College of Nurse-Midwives (ACNM).
 The timing of flu seasons vary from season to season, but the CDC recommends getting vaccinated by the end of October, if possible.
 Getting vaccinated at the beginning of the flu season helps to protect you and your baby before flu begins spreading in your community.

-The flu shot is safe, during any trimester, for both pregnant women and their unborn babies.
-It is also safe for women to get the flu vaccine while breastfeeding.
+The flu shot is safe, during any trimester, for both you and your unborn baby.
+Flu shots have been given to millions of women over many years and they have a very good safety record.
+It is also safe for you to get the flu vaccine while breastfeeding.
 In fact, breastfeeding also helps to protect babies because breast milk passes your antibodies to your baby, and these antibodies help fight off infection.
 If you missed getting the flu shot while you were pregnant, it is important to get vaccinated before leaving the hospital.

 Since babies cannot be vaccinated against the flu until they are 6 months old, it is important that everyone who will be around your newborn be vaccinated against the flu.
 (It takes approximately 2 weeks after vaccination for protection against flu to set in.)
 Find out more about the flu and how to prevent it in children, teens and adults.